microsoftgraph/entra-powershell/module/EntraBeta/docs/Remove-EntraBetaMSFeatureRolloutPolicy.md

 # Remove-EntraBetaMSFeatureRolloutPolicy

 ## SYNOPSIS
-Allows an admin to remove the policy for cloud authentication roll-out in Azure AD.
+Allows an admin to remove the policy for cloud authentication roll-out in Microsoft Entra ID.

 ## SYNTAX